What Are the Risks of Alcohol Poisoning?

 - Flushing toxins in the stomach (rarely used, and generally for only extreme cases or when other drug ingestion is suspected).

-Hospital staff may also screen the individual for alcohol use problems, including alcohol use disorders, and provide recommendations or referrals for substance use treatment once the person is healthy enough to return home.7
+Hospital staff may also screen the individual for alcohol use problems, including alcohol use disorders, and provide recommendations or referrals for alcohol addiction treatment once the person is healthy enough to return home.7